kronaemmanuel/PPSD-assignment-3/life_Cycle/Life_Cycle.md

 Ticket status keep changing during it lifetime like : first _Open _ to _In Progress_, _In Progress_ to _In Testing Phase_ and atlast to _Done_.

 ## SLA
-SLA Plans or Service Level Agreements are like timers and they can be created for whatever we want.
-They help you meet contractual agreements and they are used for tool for insight.
+SLA Plans or Service Level Agreements me tickets that keepin roll between  like timers and they can be created for whatever we want.
+They help you meet contractual agreements and they me tickets that keepin roll between  used for tool for insight.
 It helps you manage what's prioritized in our queue.

 <!--kayako-->
 # kayako Issues